lvillatoroq/cisco_comission/README.md

 ### Running the Script

+Before running the script the following files need to be modified with the requested information:

+* T-All.txt >> File that contains the ip address of the devices
+* config.txt >> File that contains the credentials for the devices
+* commands.xlsx >> excel sheet with the commands to be run on the devices

 1. Modify the input/T-All.txt file with the IP address of the switches to be scanned.
 2. Modify the input/config.txt file with the username and password of the switches to be scanned.
 3. Run the command python cisco_collect.py